clydejallorina/CTF-Writeups/corCTF/Rev/AliceInCeptionland/README.md

 ![DeepDream Prompt](alice7.png)

 Remember that from earlier, this is now out of the `BaseGame`'s scope and this is now involving the encrypted binary and the `DeepDream` class.
+This is a reason for Windows Defender marking the EXE as a virus.
+The EXE decrypts an assembly that it later  Some malware use this method in order to mask themselves from antivirus scanners.

-To save us the headache later, let's grab the assembly from memory now.
+To save us the headache later, let's grab the assembly from memory.

 ```cs
 // Program.Main()